interactiveaudiolab/emphases/README.md

 ### Preprocess data - Done

 Complete all TODOs in `preprocess/`, then run `python -m emphases.preprocess DATASET`.
 All preprocessed data is saved in `data/cache/DATASET`.

-Temporarily its in DATA_DIR `python -m emphases.preprocess Buckeye`
+`python -m emphases.preprocess Buckeye`

+After processing the Buckeye TextGrid excerpts from Prof. Cole's lab, we are manually removing the tonic and PointTier from textgrid files.
+And changing the size=2

 ### Train